Bring Advancing Women in Leadership to Your College Campus

 It all begins with willingness and a dream.
 In AWIL’s 10th year, 2025, the Student Chapter premiered at Westmont College.
 Their dream of inspiring and equipping young ladies to lead has taken flight!

-The Westmont AWIL Club has made a splash as they’ve explored their “why”, heard from marketing executive Irene Neller on her leadership journey and the meaning of the “pearl”, and have nationally renowned engineer David Gambill coming in November to share his “53 Years of Lessons”.
+The Westmont AWIL Club has made a splash as they’ve explored their “why”, heard from marketing executive Irene Neller on her leadership journey and the meaning of the “pearl”, and have nationally renowned engineer David Gambill’s “53 Years of Lessons”.
+This holiday season, they are putting together care packages for victims of domestic violence in Santa Barbara.

 Club Resources